Dylan-Smith17/SoftwareEngineeringGroup-9/README - instructions.txt

 2.)
 Navigate to the repository file location, enter: chmod +x start.bash

-3.) enter: .stat /start.bash
+3.) enter into console: .stat /start.bash

-4.) enter y to download, this will download all the dependencies
+4.) enter into console: y    -> this will download all the dependencies

 5.)
-If splash screen does not pop up do "pip install requests" and re-run the start.bash
+If splash screen does not pop up-> enter into concole: pip install requests -> and re-run the start.bash

 6.)
 Splash screen will pop up and close on its own